adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/1_introduction.md

 Apple ID and secondly for signing up for the Apple Developer program).
 Once you have gone through this process, you are registered as an Apple Developer.

-> If you want to distribute your apps on the Apple App Store or get access to the beta bits, then you might consider signing up for the Apple Developer Program.
-The Apple Developer Program is an additional cost and is not required for developing iOS apps that are not for distribution.
+> If you want to distribute your apps on the Apple App Store, run on real devices or get access to the beta bits, then you might consider signing up for the Apple Developer Program.
+The Apple Developer Program is an additional cost and is not required for developing iOS apps that are only run on the iOS simulator.

 Once you have created your account and enabled it as a developer account, open up XCode.
 Go to **Preferences...**, then **Account** and